-Position Title: Service Coordinator Internship Program
+Position Title: Service Coordinator Intern

 Title of Immediate Supervisor: Program Manager